Saghen/blink.cmp/README.md

     },

     trigger = {
+      -- When true, will prefetch the completion items when entering insert mode prefetch_on_insert = false,
       -- When false, will not show the completion window automatically when in a snippet show_in_snippet = true,
       -- When true, will show the completion window after typing a character that matches the `keyword.regex`